wildfly-extras/fuse-patch/docs/UserGuide.md

- --one-off VAL      : A one-off target patch id --query-repository : Query the repository for available patches --query-server     : Query the server for installed patches --repository URL   : URL to the patch repository --server PATH      : Path to the target server --update VAL       : Update the server for the given patch name
+ --one-off VAL      : A one-off target patch id --query-repository : Query the repository for available patches --query-server     : Query the server for installed patches --remove VAL       : Remove the given patch id from the repository --repository URL   : URL to the patch repository --server PATH      : Path to the target server --update VAL       : Update the server for the given patch name